bcantin/auditing/README.markdown

 ## Upgrading to 1.3.0

 New installs will not need to do this.
-Anyone that is using 1.2.2 and belong should
+Anyone that is using 1.2.2 and below should upgrade

     gem update auditing
     # ... updates happen